puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditions_quest.md

 For the sake of simplicity, we've output the result of the case statement to a file, but keep in mind that in an actual practice, instead of using the result of the case statement like the one above to define the contents of a file, you could use it directly in a `package` resource declaration like the following:

 {% highlight puppet %}
-package {'apache':
+package { $apache_pkg :
-  name   => $apache,
-  ensure => latest,
+  ensure => present,
 }
 {% endhighlight %}

 This would allow you to always install and manage the right Apache package for a machine's operating system.
 This  kind of careful accounting for different the conditions under which a manifest might run is an important part of writing flexible and re-usable Puppet code.
 It is a paradigm you will encounter frequently in published Puppet modules.

+Also note that Puppet will choose the appropriate _provider_ for the package depending on the operating system, without you have to mention it.
+On Debian-based systems, for example, it may use `apt` and on RedHat systems, it will use `yum`.

 ## The 'selector' Statement
-Selector statements are very similar to `case` statements, but instead of executing a block of code, a case statement assigns a value directly.
+Selector statements are very similar to `case` statements, but instead of executing a block of code, a selector assigns a value directly.
 A selector might look something like this:

 {% highlight puppet %}
-$rootgroup = $osfamily ? {
+$rootgroup = $::osfamily ? {
   'Solaris'  => 'wheel',
   'Darwin'   => 'wheel',
   'FreeBSD'  => 'wheel',